ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 When changing an older version of ROS:

-* Make sure the backported features or fixes are accepted and merged in all [newer, still supported versions](https://index.ros.org/doc/ros2/Releases/) before opening a backport PR.
+* Make sure the features or fixes are accepted and merged in the master branch before opening a PR to backport the changes to older versions.
-* Don't skip a distribution before its EOL, even if it's not an LTS version.
+* When backporting to older versions, also backport to any [newer, still supported versions](https://index.ros.org/doc/ros2/Releases/), even non-LTS versions.
-* If you are backporting a single PR, title the new PR "[Distro] <name of original PR>".
-If you are backporting a set of PRs, or only some changes from one or more PRs, link to those PRs in the body of the PR.
+* If you are backporting a single PR in its entirety, title the backport PR "[Distro] <name of original PR>".
+  If backporting a subset of changes from one or multiple PRs, the title should be "[Distro] <description of changes>".
+* Link to all PRs whose changes you're backporting from the description of your backport PR.
+  In a Dashing backport of a Foxy change, you do not need to link to the Eloquent backport of the same change.

 Documentation
 ^^^^^^^^^^^^^